JiahuiKChen/JiahuiKChen.github.io/resume.md

 ---
 layout: page
-title:  " "
+title:
 subtitle: My 1-page, technical resume.
-Full portfolio is on my [LinkedIn](https://linkedin.com/in/jiahui-k-chen/).
+Full portfolio is on my <a href="https://linkedin.com/in/jiahui-k-chen/">LinkedIn</a>.
 show-avatar: false
 ---
 <!-- ## Resume -->